jmnote/terraform-provider-wsl/README.md

 # Terraform Provider for WSL

-The Terraform WSL provider is a plugin that allows [Terraform](https://www.terraform.io) to manage the lifecycle of Windows Subsystem for Linux (WSL) distribution registrations on a Windows host.
+The [Terraform WSL provider](https://registry.terraform.io/providers/jmnote/wsl/latest) enables [Terraform](https://www.terraform.io) to manage the lifecycle of Windows
+Subsystem for Linux (WSL) distribution registrations on a Windows host.

 ## Quick Starts